 These include acquaintance with samples of Bulgarian folk music, adapted for children, contemporary music and drama works for children and popular Bulgarian songs.
 Music lessons aim to present to children some examples of Bulgarian music art while forming abilities in performing them and encouraging children to create their own samples of music art.
-For those interested, the school also offer piano lessons.

 For those interested, our School offers dance classes according to specifically adapted choreography programmes on Bulgarian folk dance performances.

 Creativity and Applied Arts